Skip to main content

 Expected outcome

-• Extracted data matches original document content
+• Extracted fields match original document content

 What you should see